Medically reviewed by Drugs.com. Last updated on May 12, 2020.

 Dapoxetine: May enhance the orthostatic hypotensive effect of Phosphodiesterase 5 Inhibitors.
 Avoid combination

 Erythromycin (Systemic): May increase the serum concentration of Sildenafil.
-Management: For pulmonary arterial hypertension, US label recommends no dose adjustment and Canadian label recommends reducing to 20mg twice/day.
-For erectile dysfunction, consider using a lower starting dose of 25mg in patients who are also taking erythromycin.
+Management: For pulmonary arterial hypertension, no dose adjustment required.
+For erectile dysfunction, consider using a lower starting dose of 25 mg in patients who are also taking erythromycin.
 Consider therapy modification

 Fluconazole: May increase the serum concentration of Sildenafil.
 Monitor therapy